matplotlib/CZI_2021-03_mpl/proposal.md

 done in hosted Continuous Integration (CI) services provided to open source project by the service provides.
 While the compute is made available for free, there is still significant work and specialized knowledge needed to configure the services.
-CI is a key aspect to our quality assurance process so if it breaks, it needs to be fixed immediately.
+CI is a key aspect to our quality assurance process, CI passing is a requirement for merging in normal circumstances, so functioning (and ideally fast) CI is needed for routine flow of contributions.
+If CI it breaks, it needs to be fixed immediately.
 Having supported developers means that we can prioritize this work to enables the entire community.

 Matplotlib is a large, old, and widely used library.
 While there are many incremental improvements that are done by volunteers, some projects are too big